-The Enterprise Solutions Services Team manages the enterprise wide technology solutions that enable administrative departments to run the critical business functions of the university.
+The Enterprise Systems Team manages Banner and the other enterprise wide technology solutions that enable administrative departments to run the critical business functions of the university.
 These systems provide students and faculty access to important student registration, advising, and financial information.
-It also enables students to update their biographical information, manage course registration, and check grades online.
+They also enable students to update their biographical information, manage course registration, and check grades online.